subramanyapuneeth530/basic-calculator-using-verilog/tb/README.md

-# 🧪 Testbench for `test1` ALU Module
+# 🧪 Testbench for `design_file` ALU Module

-This testbench verifies the functionality of the `test1` Verilog module, which performs signed arithmetic operations (addition, subtraction, multiplication, and safe division) on two 5-bit inputs.
+This testbench verifies the functionality of the `design_file` Verilog module, which performs signed arithmetic operations (addition, subtraction, multiplication, and safe division) on two 5-bit inputs.

 ---